Three Act Tragedy: Plot summary

 Upon his return, Poirot assembles Cartwright, Satterthwaite and Egg, eventually denouncing Cartwright as the killer.
-Cartwright wants to marry Egg, but already has a wife who resides in a lunatic asylum.
-As he cannot divorce her under British law, he decided to conceal this knowledge by murdering Dr Strange, his oldest friend and the only one who knew about the marriage.
-After his party, Cartwright convinced Strange to let him assume the role of his butler as a joke, and then poisoned him during his party and planted the nicotine cutting on Manders after tricking him into being at Strange's home.
+Cartwright wants to marry Egg but already has a wife who resides in a lunatic asylum.
+As he could not divorce her under British law, he decided to conceal this knowledge by murdering Dr Strange, his oldest friend and the only one who knew about the marriage.
+After his party, Cartwright persuaded Strange to let him assume the role of his butler as a joke and then poisoned him during his party.
+He planted the nicotine cutting on Manders after tricking him into being at Strange's home.
 He falsified Ellis's blackmail letters, then travelled to Monte Carlo the day after to establish his alibi.
 The first murder was a dress rehearsal for the second to test whether the glass could be switched unseen, and the victim was selected at random.
-The only safe guests were Cartwright; Strange, who disliked cocktails; and Egg, to whom Cartwright gave a safe glass.
-Mrs De Rushbridger was used by Cartwright as a red herring to distract from Strange's behavior towards "Ellis", and he killed her to divert suspicion and prevent her revealing her ignorance of the case.
+The only safe guests were Cartwright, Strange, who disliked cocktails, and Egg, to whom Cartwright gave a safe glass.
+Cartwright used Mrs De Rushbridger as a red herring to distract from Strange's behaviour towards "Ellis", and he killed her to divert suspicion and prevent her from revealing her ignorance of the case.

 Poirot reveals that the nicotine came from rose spray distilled by Cartwright at an old tower near his Cornwall residence; the equipment was found by him when Miss Milray went to destroy it.
-His suspicions about Cartwright were based on several facts; Cartwright was the most likely to have poisoned the cocktail, his passport book shows his return to England to play Ellis, Miss Milray's actions were motivated by a secret love for her employer, Miss Wills noted Cartwright's similarity to Ellis and was spirited away by Poirot to protect her, and the telegram supposedly from Mrs De Rushbridger was addressed to Poirot when she knew nothing of his involvement.
+His suspicions about Cartwright were based on several facts: Cartwright was the most likely to have poisoned the cocktail, his passport showed his return to England to play Ellis; Miss Milray's actions were motivated by a secret love for her employer; Miss Wills spotted Cartwright's similarity to Ellis and was spirited away by Poirot to protect her; and the telegram supposedly from Mrs De Rushbridger was addressed to Poirot when she knew nothing of his involvement.
 Cartwright flees, but Poirot says that he will "choose his exit" of public trial or suicide.

-(In certain American editions, Poirot tells Cartwright that doctors and policemen are awaiting him in the next room.
+(In certain American editions, Poirot tells Cartwright that doctors and policemen await him in the next room.
 Cartwright, unable to believe someone as important as himself has failed, tries to prove Poirot a liar and is arrested when he opens the door.)

 The shocked Egg is picked up by Manders, whom she initially cared for before Cartwright appeared.
 In the aftermath, Satterthwaite remarks how terrible it was that anyone, himself included, could have drunk the poisoned cocktail.
-Poirot remarks there was an even more terrible possibility: "It might have been me."
+Poirot remarks there was an even more horrendous possibility: "It might have been me."